 So, when I read “The Last Alaskan Barrel” by John Miller, I was a little skeptical of his assertion that the oil producers wish they never invested in Alaska.

 North Slope oil production peaked in 1988 at right around 2 million barrels of oil per day (BOPD).
-It has been following a natural decline of roughly 5% per year as the reservoir energy is depleted.
 In 40 years of production, 16.9 billion barrels of oil have made the 800 mile journey from the North Slope to Valdez.

 Those 16.9 billion barrels represented a gross revenue stream of $546 billion over the years, or $913 billion when adjusting for inflation.
 A tremendous amount of money to be sure.

 However, those dollar amounts do not represent profits to the oil companies.
 From that revenue stream they must recover the initial investment, pay interest to their investors, pay for the labor and materials required to keep the operations going, and of course, pay taxes.
 Anything left over, we could consider profits.

 The cost of initial investment to develop the Prudhoe Bay oil field is reported to be roughly $6 billion in the years leading up to TAPS, or $29 billion in today’s dollars.
 TAPS itself cost over $9 billion in the early 1970’s, the equivalent of $44 billion in today’s dollars.
 That is a lot of money.

 After developing Prudhoe Bay, North Slope producers continued to develop the region once their anchor field was online.
 Just a few years after oil began to flow, another giant oil field was being developed to the west of Prudhoe.